7.6. Using OpenSCAP with the atomic scan command

 atomiccommand usage and containers, see the Product Documentation for Red Hat Enterprise Linux Atomic Host.
 The Red Hat Customer Portal also provides a guide to the Atomic command line interface (CLI).

 atomic scancommand is CVE scan.
-Use it for checking the target for known security vulnerabilities as defined in the CVE OVAL definitions released by Red Hat.
+Use it for checking a target for known security vulnerabilities as defined in the CVE OVAL definitions released by Red Hat.

 --verboseregistry.access.redhat.com/rhel7:latest docker run -t --rm -v /etc/localtime:/etc/localtime -v /run/atomic/2017-11-01-14-55-37-758180:/scanin -v /var/lib/atomic/openscap/2017-11-01-14-55-37-758180:/scanout:rw,Z -v /etc/oscapd:/etc/oscapd:ro registry.access.redhat.com/rhel7/openscap oscapd-evaluate scan --no-standard-compliance --targets chroots-in-dir:///scanin --output /scanout WARNING:Can't import the 'docker' package.
 Container scanning functionality will be disabled.
 INFO:Creating tasks directory at '/var/lib/oscapd/tasks' because it didn't exist.
 INFO:Creating results directory at '/var/lib/oscapd/results' because it didn't exist.
 INFO:Creating results work in progress directory at '/var/lib/oscapd/work_in_progress' because it didn't exist.
 INFO:Evaluated EvaluationSpec, exit_code=0.
 INFO:Evaluated EvaluationSpec, exit_code=0.
 INFO:[100.00%] Scanned target 'chroot:///scanin/db7a70a0414e589d7c8c162712b329d4fc670fa47ddde721250fb9fcdbed9cc2' registry.access.redhat.com/rhel7:latest (db7a70a0414e589) registry.access.redhat.com/rhel7:latest passed the scan Files associated with this scan are in /var/lib/atomic/openscap/2017-11-01-14-55-37-758180.